sunnygleason/st9-proto-service/README.md

 Some other noteworthy features of ST9:

 * REST API : designed to be *super* easy to work with any language or even the command line (i.e. Ruby, node.js, curl)
+* Developer-Friendly : provides Sqlite3 and H2 data stores for easy development, as well as the super-scalable MySQL-based store
 * Document-Oriented : stored entities may contain complex JSON structure (nested arrays and objects)
 * Multi-Get : retrieving several entities at one time without breaking a sweat!
 * 2-Query Model: secondary index queries return identifiers (primary keys), allowing client to decide which entities to load